franchsli/whatsapp_clone_django/README.md

 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.

-- **OPTIMIZE REQUESTS**:
-  - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
-- Check what happens when contact user send a message and htmx.ajax runs anyway. or deletion in real time.
-(This has to be with the way the chat  and it's message are displayed)
 - Make it responsive (or maybe not).
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.